healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 ## Before you get started
 In order to go through all the steps in this README, you will need:

-* An Azure instance which you have access to
+* An Linux VM which you have access to
 * A Phoenix application that you want to deploy to Azure
 * A domain name (or multiple) registered for the IP address of the server